Shadrach Eghan

 Shadrach Kwesi Eghan (born 4 July 1994) is a Ghanaian footballer who plays as a midfielder for Al-Zawra'a SC in Iraq.

 Career

 Born in Akosombo, Eghan started his career with Akosombo-based Football Academie Golden Boot Academy.
-He joined than in the summer of 2010 to Swedish lower side IFK Klagshamn, which loaned him for a half year, to the reserve side of Malmö FF.
-He played three years with Klagshamn and moved in January 2013 to Jong Twente.
+The summer of 2010, he joined the Swedish lower side IFK Klagshamn.

+In January 2013, he joined Jong Twente from Golden-Boot Academy.
+He was coached by Patrick Kluivert.
 On 28 April 2013, Eghan made his debut for FC Twente in the match against NEC.

 In 2019, he signed for Al-Zawraa in Iraq.